This post may contain affiliate links. Please read our disclosure policy.

 A close up of a slice of hot smoked salmon with herbs

-This is one of my most favorite ways to eat salmon.
+This is one of my most favorite ways to eat salmon, next to my popular canned salmon patties.
 Once its done, I just pick the meat off the skin and I get rid of any of the grey flesh too.
 You can certainly eat that part, but it has a more fishy flavor and I’m not crazy about it.
 Anyway, I take the meat and refrigerate it for future use.
 This is what it looks like after a day in the frig.
 I like to put it on top of salads or make other yummy dishes with it.
 Either way, having such a healthy protein-filled and tasty treat at the ready in the refrigerator is always a smart option.

 A bowl of smoked salmon with herbs